ChristianD37/Flightless/README.md

   ![Demo](gifs/flightless_demo.gif)

 ### Goal
   The goal of the game is to get our flightless friend, the penguin, as high as you can.
-You can jump, bounce on other animals, and randomly spawning balloons to get the highest score possible.
+You can jump, bounce on other animals, and ride randomly spawning balloons to get the highest score possible.

 ### Controls